 Our EBT vendor provides us with a product called "Fraud Navigator" that allows for additional monitoring of EBT cards.
 It also allows for data to be reported for questionable uses of the card.
-The detailed transaction history can then be used to provide referrals to the agency's Anti-fraud Unit.
+The detailed transaction history can then be used to provide referrals to the agency's Anti-Fraud Unit.
 Fraud Navigator allows our staff to create rules and flags that generate alerts when certain suspicious conditions are met.
 One example of this process, which cannot be discussed in detail for obvious reasons, resulted in the closure of more than 1,200 cases of individuals who were not Kansas residents.
 Thus, this program assists Kansas staff in detecting and stopping fraud early in the process to avoid improper use of benefits.

 Other Kansas Benefits Card security measures are also in place to ensure the State adheres to federal and State TANF restrictions.
 These measures impact SNAP as well, due to the fact that both TANF cash assistance and SNAP food assistance (as well as Child Care subsidy) benefits are stored on the EBT cards.
 TANF cash withdrawals are restricted by the location of the ATM machine; cash purchases are blocked by merchant category codes; and EBT purchases are transacted in a closed-loop system requiring a USDA Food and Nutrition Service (FNS) retailer number.
 Therefore, only a business possessing a USDA/FNS retailer ID number associated with its point of sale (POS) machines can conduct SNAP or TANF cash purchases.
 The EBT system includes monthly reports that are reviewed separately and in combination, focused on trafficking indicators.
-EBT staff forwards detailed transaction data to our Anti-fraud Unit, as appropriate.
+EBT staff forwards detailed transaction data to our Anti-Fraud Unit, as appropriate.

 DCF monitors excessive manually-keyed transactions and requests that clients replace the non-working (or trafficked) card.
 If no action is taken by the client to replace the card, the agency automatically cancels the card and issues a new card to the client.
 In addition, card replacements are monitored so that DCF can notify the client when four cards have been issued in a 12-month period.
-Referrals are automatically made to the Anti-fraud Unit for clients who request a fifth card in a 12-month period.
+Referrals are automatically made to the Anti-Fraud Unit for clients who request a fifth card in a 12-month period.
 Staff also monitors excessively large transactions via alerts, for potential trafficking concerns.

 Appendix IV shows some of the impact these SNAP policy changes have had on SNAP caseloads and expenditures in Kansas.
-As previously discussed, the HOPE Act and HOPE Act 2.0 legislation means that some new changes will be implemented in the next fiscal year: a crosscheck of lottery winners against a list of assistance recipients for those winning more than \$5,000, verification of the identities of all adults receiving assistance, promotion of USDA work requirements for SNAP applicants and recipients, photos on Kansas Benefits Cards for recipients who opt in for this service, etc.
+As previously discussed, the HOPE Act and HOPE Act 2.0 legislation means that some new changes are being implemented: a crosscheck of lottery winners against a list of assistance recipients for those winning more than \$5,000 (more than 15 public assistance recipients have been identified with winnings of \$5,000 or more since July 2016), verification of the identities of all adults receiving assistance, promotion of USDA work requirements for SNAP applicants and recipients, photos on Kansas Benefits Cards for recipients who opt in for this service, etc.